Search

 Phlebotomy

 A phlebotomy instructor demonstrates how to draw blood.Learn the skills necessary to draw blood specimens in healthcare settings and blood donation centers.
 Phlebotomists may assist in preparing specimens in the laboratory.
 They are employed by hospitals, doctor offices and labs.
 Course topics include venipuncture, specimen handling, record-keeping and the healthcare profession.
-Successful completion of the course is based on 80 hours of class time and 120 hours of clinical.
+Total course hours: 120

 Requirements for Registration

-• High school diploma or high school equivalency diploma (GED or HiSET)
+• High school diploma or high school equivalency diploma (GED or HiSET), or are scheduled to earn a high school diploma or GED/high school equivalency in the next 12 months.

 • Accuplacer Next Generation Reading score of 250 or higher OR Must have taken ENG 111 and earned a C or better.